diskuv/dkml-ghmirror/contributors/doc/LocalProject.rst

     > 94.5
     > Total: 100.5

-Recap: You fetched a Local Project, built its code and all of its dependencies, and then ran the resulting application!
+Recap: You fetched a SDK Project, built its code and all of its dependencies, and then ran the resulting application!

 In your own projects you will likely be making edits, and then building, and then repeating the edit and build steps over and over again.
-Since you already did ``build-dev`` once, use the following to "quickly" build your Local Project:
+Since you already did ``build-dev`` once, use the following to "quickly" build your SDK Project:

 .. code-block:: ps1con